raycast/extensions/extensions/simple-youdao/README.md

 ## Some enhancements

 * Support direct Argument input for translation

-* the content to translate supports with below order:

-  * Selection content in your most front window

-  * Clipboard content

-  * User input

-* show phonetic on translated content
+* Show phonetic on translated content

-* Use `ctrl+Return` to pronounce the original words
+* Use `cmd+Return` to pronounce the original words
-* Use `shift+Return` to pronounce the translated words

 ## About YouDao AppKey and AppSecret
 You can get Youdao Translate APP Key&Secret at https://ai.youdao.com/console/